 After the Miss America demonstration, NYRW was asked to send a representative to appear on the popular David Susskind television talk show.
 Because of our lack of a quick and unified decision-making structure, the show, not NYRW, managed to select the spokesperson, based largely on her attractiveness.
 This caused additional rancor in the group, not because we felt their choice represented us badly, but because the decision was taken out of our hands.
 The woman they chose had not been at the protest, while the woman many in the group wanted to have represent us had been instrumental in its planning and had helped hang the Women’s Liberation banner from the balcony during the live coverage of the pageant.
+[2017 CORRECTION: I now understand that a feminist woman working in public relations was behind the invitation to appear on the Susskind show.
+Apparently, we would have had no choice as to the representative interviewed, even if we did make a quick decision as to OUR choice.
+Their message was, if we wanted to get the word out about women's liberation, we had to play by their rules.]
 Even though the protest had been my idea and I, too, had helped hang the banner, I was relieved that I didn’t have to be the spokesperson.
 Although by then I had a much better grasp of feminist theory and had begun to speak up and contribute more in NYRW, I had no illusions that I would do well on a live talk show.

 We were also inundated with letters, many of which never got answered because we had not set up enough structure even to handle the mail.
 Many of us never saw the letters or even knew they existed until much later, and then discovered they had not even been saved for history.